sold3x/covid-19-mask/README.md

 We would be happy to manufacture the mask for you.
 Please visit https://www.soldex.de for more informations.

 If you have your own 3D printer, you are welcome to use our template free of charge.

+The mask should be printed completely out of TPU with about 10% infill and a layerheight of youre choice.
+To get a compareable result, we are using 0.25.